nicolus/picoFeed/docs/image-proxy.markdown

 ### Define a proxy url

 A proxy url must be defined with a placeholder `%s`.
-The placeholder will be replaced by the image source urlencoded.
+The placeholder will be replaced by the image source url encoded (RFC 3986).
+In PHP, the url can be decoded with the function `rawurldecode()`.

 ```php
 $config = new Config;